AshleyDhevalall/gpt4all-demo/README.md

 # gpt4all-demo
-The objective of this article is to run large language models locally to analyse powerShell scripts that make use a sql server.
+The objective of this article is to run large language models locally to analyse local docs.
+In this use case we analyze powershell scripts that make use of a sql server.

 ### What is GTP4All?

-GPT4All is an open-source ecosystem used for integrating LLMs into applications without paying for a platform or hardware subscription.
+An open-source ecosystem used for integrating LLMs into applications without paying for a platform or hardware subscription.
 It was created by Nomic AI, an information cartography company that aims to improve access to AI resources.

-GPT4All is designed to run on modern to relatively modern PCs without needing an internet connection or even a GPU!
+Designed to run on modern to relatively modern PCs without needing an internet connection or even a GPU!
 This is possible since most of the models provided by GPT4All have been quantized to be as small as a few gigabytes, requiring only 4–16GB RAM to run.

 ## Benefits
 Run Large Language Models Locally.